APogue/APogue.github.io/_posts/posts/2024-08-16-Campus-safety-problems.md

 		- This Rick Braziel [statement](https://dailybruin.com/2024/07/24/ucla-spends-millions-on-pro-palestine-protests-considers-attendants-to-fund-costs) makes no sense, they couldn't get a police response together in 24 hrs?

+	- Everyone was breaking rules wrt permits, masking, and loitering/encampments

+		- Example: the university allowed a disruptive screen to be present on campus for days after its permit expired

+		- The university is *not obligated* to treat non-affiliates and students with equal "fairness" wrt timeliness of accountability measures and conduct enforcement

+			- "Non-Affiliates: The time, place, manner [document](https://sole.ucla.edu/file/4efd2db6-2863-447e-acb3-ca109fa5b33c) specifies that non-affiliates may be asked to leave campus or face other immediate actions if they violate campus regulations, particularly when they are seen as a disruption (e.g., Section II under "Grounds Open to the Public" and Section IV.A.5).
+This suggests that non-affiliates can be dealt with swiftly and directly by University officials."

 - April 30th UCLA response

 	- No guidance